Martian Land: Reception

 Radio Times gave the movie 2 out of 5 stars.
 The Movie Scene also gave the movie 2 out of 5 stars, noting that Lane Townsend's acting was the best part of the movie.
 Movie Mag found the premise of the movie intriguing, but found that the movie "screwed it up at every turn."
-Moria noted that while this movie used the same setting as The Martian, of which it is said the be a mockbuster, that the story was entirely different.
+Moria noted that while this movie used the same setting as The Martian, of which it is said to be a mockbuster, that the story was entirely different.
 Moria also notes that this movie works better than most of the Asylum's other movies, although the scientific accuracy of the movie is questionable.